mcgibbon/sympl/docs/computation.rst

-If you are wrapping a parameterization and notice that it needs a timestep to compute its tendencies, that is likely *not* a good reason to write an :py:class:`~sympl.ImplicitPrognosticComponent`.
+If you are wrapping a parameterization and notice that it needs a timestep to compute its tendencies, that is likely *not* a good reason to write an :py:class:`~sympl.ImplicitTendencyComponent`.
 If at all possible you should modify the code to compute the value at the next timestep, and write an :py:class:`~sympl.Stepper` component.
 You are welcome to reach out to the developers of Sympl if you would like advice on your specific situation!
 We're always excited about new wrapped components.

-.. autoclass:: sympl.ImplicitPrognosticComponent
+.. autoclass:: sympl.ImplicitTendencyComponent
     :members:
     :special-members:
     :exclude-members: __weakref__,__metaclass__